For IEEE publications, academic conferences, and formal technical venues

 For book contributions, comprehensive profiles, and in-depth interviews (300+ words)

-Chris McCoy is a systems architect who created the STORE protocol to address the defining challenge of our technological century: ensuring powerful AI tools serve democratic participation rather than corporate concentration.
-His two-decade track record of anticipating technological shifts—from social platforms to blockchain to AI governance—informed STORE's systematic design to solve challenges before they become crises.
+Chris McCoy created the STORE protocol to address the defining challenge of our technological century: ensuring powerful AI tools serve democratic participation rather than corporate concentration.
+His Byzantine Fault Tolerant Democracy protocol has governed $28.03 million in real economic decisions over 8 years with zero constitutional violations, operating 450+ AI endpoints across 5 global data centers.

 For the main STORE website, corporate materials, and investor presentations (150-200 words)